 Tips from Epicurean Expert Frederik Lundberg

 “Don’t miss John’s Hotdog Deli.”
 While most of us think of Copenhagen’s groundbreaking food scene in Noma terms, the truth is that even the city’s street food vendors and unpretentious restaurants turn simple food into a celebration.
-In the case of John’s, a hot dog stand located just outside Copenhagen Central Station.
-The owner, John, a chef makes all his own sausages and condiments, introducing new ones each week.
-“These are by far the best hot dogs in Copenhagen,” says Frederik.
+Such is the case with John’s, a hot dog stand located just outside Copenhagen Central Station.
+The chef-owner, John, makes all his own sausages and condiments, introducing new ones each week.
+“These are by far the best hot dogs in Copenhagen,” says Lundberg.

 Don’t leave Denmark without gorging on a Danish-style Gravy Burger.
-Frederik judges a serious gravy burger contest each year, and he recommends Capa, where the burgers are blended with apples.
-Ideally served on homemade buns, award-winning gravy burgers are as tall as skyscrapers, smothered with brown gravy and typically include layers of ketchup, mustard, remoulade, crispy and raw onions and pickled cucumbers and pickled beets.
+Lundberg judges a serious gravy burger contest each year, and he recommends Capa, where the burgers are blended with apples.
+Ideally served on homemade buns, award-winning gravy burgers are as tall as skyscrapers, smothered with brown gravy, and typically include layers of ketchup, mustard, remoulade, crispy and raw onions, pickled cucumbers, and pickled beets.

 Balthazar

-Play princess at Balthazar Hotel d’Angleterre’s elegant jewel box of a champagne bar.
-A perfect place to rest during a shopping spree, after theater or for a tryst, this swanky bar feels like something from the pages of a novel.
+Play princess at Balthazar, Hotel d’Angleterre’s elegant jewel box of a champagne bar.
+A perfect place to rest during a shopping spree, after the theater, or for a tryst, this swanky bar feels like something from the pages of a novel.

 Duck and Cover